˙TR?

 "Do I look like the Bureau of Renouncement?" she snapped at him.

-Looking at her, at her anger, he felt so much resentment.
-He had thought that her depth would have helped him; it looked like he was wrong.
-Apologising he got up to leave.
+Looking at her - at her anger, he felt so much resentment; he had thought that her depth would have helped him.
+It looked like he was wrong, apologising he got up to leave.

 "To be honest, I thought we could get together for longer, and then you would want to help me renounce," he started "but I knew I couldn't keep up the pretence.
 You can see, your path can see."
 He paused "this is not a line, maybe it is the path ....”
 He stopped as she sneered at him.